Single-element extensions of matroids over skew tracts: Introduction

-A \emph{hyperfield} is a skew hyperfield with commutative multiplication.
-Hyperfields are a special cases of still more general objects called tracts, which appear to be a natural setting for matroid theory (\cite{Bak17}).
-Tracts generalize fields, hyperfields in the sense of Krasner (\cite{Kra57}), partial fields in the sense of Semple and Whittle (\cite{SW96}), and fuzzy rings in the sense of Dress (\cite{Dre86}).
+Hyperfields are a special case of still more general objects called tracts, which appear to be a natural setting for matroid theory (\cite{Bak17}).
+Tracts generalize fields, hyperfields in the sense of Krasner (\cite{Kra57}), partial fields in the sense of Semple and Whittle (\cite{SW96}), and fuzzy rings in the sense of Dress (\cite{Dre86}), as shown in Section 2 in \cite{Bak17}.

+A \textbf{tract} is an abelian group $G$ (written multiplicatively), together with an \textbf{additive relation structure} on $G$, which is a subset $N_G$ of the group semiring $\mathbb{N}[G]$ satisfying: \begin{enumerate}[(1)] \item The zero element of $\mathbb{N}[G]$ belongs to $N_G$. \item The identity element $1$ of $G$ is not in $N_G$. \item There is a unique element $\epsilon$ of $G$ with $1 + \epsilon \in N_G$. \item $N_G$ is closed under the natural action of $G$ on $\mathbb{N}[G]$. \end{enumerate}